 Employees of HM Revenue and Customs (HMRC) were visited last month by the “therapet” service from the Canine Concern Scotland Trust (CCST).

 A 45-minute session saw about 40 staff at Elgin House de-stress with a border collie and a golden retriever from the charity, which has been running since 1988.

-Bosses at HMRC said the service – which was offered for free – was a one-off and did not reduce productivity.
+The HMRC said the service, which was offered for free, was a one-off and did not reduce productivity.

-A spokesman for HMRC said they had to ensure staff wellbeing, adding: “This one-off visit organised between the local office and the charity is an example of that.
+A spokesman for HMRC said they had to ensure staff wellbeing.
+He added: “This one-off visit organised between the local office and the charity is an example of that.
 There was no cost to HMRC.
-Business needs are always paramount, the business was not affected.
+Business needs are always paramount.
+The business was not affected.
 Things did not grind to a halt for the benefit of therapets.”

-Last week, the House of Commons public accounts committee said HMRC was performing so badly that there was a “genuine threat to tax collection”.
+Last week, the House of Commons public accounts committee warned that the HMRC was performing so badly that there was a “genuine threat to tax collection”.

 The government agency was accused of not answering 50 per cent of the calls of customers in the first half of this year and not prosecuting enough offenders.
-Three-quarters of calls were answered the previous year, said the report.